 Surgery for colon cancer

-Surgery is the most common treatment for colon cancer and should be carried out by a surgeon who specialises in bowel surgery.
+Surgery is the most common treatment for colon cancer.
+A surgeon who specialises in treating bowel cancer should do it.

 The type of surgery you have will depend on the stage of the cancer and where it is in the bowel.
 Your doctor will discuss this with you.